 I specialize in postcolonial literature and theory, and my current research focuses on the intersection of this field with Jewish studies, critical race studies, and human rights.
 The book I am writing, The Reeducation of Race: Jewishness and Plasticity in Postcolonial Politics, tells the story of how postwar attempts to redefine race in the aftermath of the Holocaust made ideas about Jewishness and Jewish racial difference central to anticolonial and postcolonial thought.

-The second project focuses on international human rights discourse, specifically on the role of forensic anthropology in examining the bodily remains of victims of mass atrocity.
-I think about the tension between material evidence and testimony, and between persons and things, and I consider how tropes of speech, voice, and personhood intersect with the international dimensions of forensic human rights work and its evidentiary regimes.
+My second project focuses on international human rights discourse, specifically the role of forensic anthropology in contemporary human rights practice.
+I am interested in the tension between material evidence and testimony, and between persons and things, and in the function and significance of tropes of speech, voice, and personhood.

-Undergraduate: Human Rights Witness; From Postcolonial to Global, Human Being and Citizen
+Undergraduate: Woman/Native, Human Rights Witness, From Postcolonial to Global, Narrative and Memory

 - “Foreign Correspondence,” in Rites of Return: Diaspora Poetics and the Politics of Memory.
 Eds.
 Marianne Hirsch and Nancy K. Miller.
 New York: Columbia University Press, 2011.

 - Home and Native Land: Unsettling Multiculturalism in Canada.
 Co-edited with May Chazan, Lisa Helps, and Anna Stanley.
 Toronto: Between the Lines Press, 2011.